Kernix13/beginner-git-commands/LEARN_CONTRIBUTING.md

    1. Add proper commit message systax.
 If our fix requires multiple commits, make the first commit perfect.
 4. Merging the resulting pull request
    1. Click the "Compare and pull request" button
-   2. Rewrite PR title (original commit mesage) to more clearly descibe your work
+   2. Rewrite PR title (edit original commit mesage) to more clearly descibe your work
    3. Add a description of the actions you took to fix the issue
    4. Add "Fixes #number" in the title to close the issue (or in the description field?
 Which is best: title or description?)
 You can also add it in the final merge description field
    5. Click the "Create pull request" button below textarea field